hos6236/hos6236.github.io/_posts/2017-09-01-GeneticMapping.md

 title: Linkage Mapping
 ---

- The possibilities of the genetic study of Drosophila were then just beginning to be apparent; we were at the right place at the right time. … In the latter part of 1911, in conversation with Morgan … I suddenly realized that the variations in strength of
+ "In 1909, the only time during his twenty–four years at Columbia, Morgan gave the opening lectures in the undergraduate course in beginning zoology.
+It so happened that C. B. Bridges and I were both in the class.
+While genetics was not mentioned, we were both attracted to Morgan and were fortunate enough, though both still undergraduates, to be given desks in his laboratory the following year (1910–1911).The possibilities of the genetic study of Drosophila were then just beginning to be apparent; we were at the right place at the right time. … In the latter part of 1911, in conversation with Morgan … I suddenly realized that the variations in strength of